aws-samples/serverless-patterns/apigw-private-cdn-acm/README.md

 - [A VPC with subnets and a security group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html).
 The security group must have following conditions:
     1. Inbound rule allowing 443 traffic on the VPC CIDR range.
     2. Outbound rule allowing 443 traffic on VPC CIDR range.
-- [An Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html) that stores local artifacts, including Lambda function source code required for this deployment.
+- [An Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/GetStartedWithS3.html) located in the same region as the CloudFormation stack, used to store local artifacts including Lambda function source code required for this deployment.

 ### How it works